Western Australia: Climate

-The southwest coastal area has a Mediterranean climate similar to that of California.
+The southwest coastal area has a Mediterranean climate.
 It was originally heavily forested, including large stands of karri, one of the tallest trees in the world.
 This agricultural region is one of the nine most bio-diverse terrestrial habitats, with a higher proportion of endemic species than most other equivalent regions.
 Thanks to the offshore Leeuwin Current, the area is one of the top six regions for marine biodiversity and contains the most southerly coral reefs in the world.

 Average annual rainfall varies from 300 millimetres (12 in) at the edge of the Wheatbelt region to 1,400 millimetres (55 in) in the wettest areas near Northcliffe, but from November to March, evaporation exceeds rainfall, and it is generally very dry.
 Plants are adapted to this as well as the extreme poverty of all soils.

 The central two-thirds of the state is arid and sparsely inhabited.
 The only significant economic activity is mining.
 Annual rainfall averages less than 300 millimetres (8–10 in), most of which occurs in sporadic torrential falls related to cyclone events in summer.

 An exception to this is the northern tropical regions.
 The Kimberley has an extremely hot monsoonal climate with average annual rainfall ranging from 500 to 1,500 millimetres (20–60 in), but there is a very long almost rainless season from April to November.
 Eighty-five percent of the state's runoff occurs in the Kimberley, but because it occurs in violent floods and because of the insurmountable poverty of the generally shallow soils, the only development has taken place along the Ord River.

 Snow is rare in the state and typically occurs only in the Stirling Range near Albany, as it is the only mountain range far enough south and sufficiently elevated.
 More rarely, snow can fall on the nearby Porongurup Range.
 Snow outside these areas is a major event; it usually occurs in hilly areas of southwestern Australia.
 The most widespread low-level snow occurred on 26 June 1956 when snow was reported in the Perth Hills, as far north as Wongan Hills and as far east as Salmon Gums.
 However, even in the Stirling Range, snowfalls rarely exceed 5 cm and rarely settle for more than one day.

 The highest observed temperature of 50.7 °C (123.3 °F) was recorded in Onslow on 13 January 2022.
 The lowest temperature recorded was −7.2 °C (19.0 °F) at Eyre Bird Observatory on 17 August 2008.

+The south geomagnetic pole is currently tilted 10 degrees away from the South Pole towards Western Australia, allowing for aurora australis displays as far north as Geraldton.